July 1, 2025, 3:55 pm | Read time: 2 minutes

 IRadio 3.0 Not Yet Available

 To use the new protection feature, the smartphone’s built-in modem must support Google’s IRadio HAL version 3.0.
 Currently, no device on the market meets this requirement.
 Even current Pixel smartphones with Android 16 do not display the new options in the menu.
-Only upcoming generations, such as the Pixel 10 expected in late summer or fall 2025, might fully support the feature.
+Only upcoming generations of devices, such as the Pixel 10 expected in late summer or fall 2025, might fully support the feature.

-Google has introduced protection features in earlier Android versions: Since Android 12, 2G connectivity can be disabled; Android 14 prevents the use of so-called null ciphers; and Android 15 warns when networks enforce new encryption algorithms or request unique device identifiers.
+In earlier Android versions, Google had already introduced protective features: Since Android 12, 2G connectivity can be disabled, Android 14 prevents the use of so-called null ciphers, and Android 15 warns when networks enforce new encryption algorithms or request unique device identifiers.
 However, many of these measures are implemented at the modem level and are only available to a limited extent.